ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 However, this may generally not hold and it is not what happens in other known cases, i.e., the DTLS profile in RPK mode {{RFC9203}} and the Group OSCORE profile {{I-D.ietf-ace-group-oscore-profile}}.
 At the moment, the dynamic update of access rights is not possible for those, _neither in the original nor in the new ACE workflow_.

-In order to make the update of access rights possible also for such cases, as well as both in the original and in the new ACE workflow, those cases can rely on a new parameter and claim "token_series_id" (see {{sec-more-parameters}}), which specifies a unique identifier of the token series which an access token belongs to.
+In order to make the update of access rights possible also for such cases, as well as both in the original and in the new ACE workflow, those cases can rely on a new "token_series_id" parameter and corresponding "token_series_id" claim (see {{sec-more-parameters}}), which specify a unique identifier of the token series which an access token belongs to.

 As to existing profiles of ACE, the above has no intention to change the current behavior when the update of access rights occurs, irrespective of the used ACE workflow and especially when using the original workflow.

-If future profiles rely on a construction where the AS creates the object or the key included in the claim "cnf" of the first access token in a token series, and a unique ID generated by the AS is included in such object or key, then that ID must be used as de facto "token series ID", rather than the new parameter "token_series_id".
+If future profiles rely on a construction where the AS creates the object or the key included in the "cnf" claim of the first access token in a token series, and a unique ID generated by the AS is included in such object or key, then that ID must be used as de facto "token series ID", rather than the new "token_series_id" parameter.

 ### Ensure Applicability to Any ACE Profile # {#sec-open-points-workflow-applicability}